gdraheim/timetrack-odoo/tabtotext.setup.md

 date / datetime items.
 The loadCSV routine can load back the textual representation.
 Note that tabToCSV is a thin layer csv.DictReader and csv.DictWriter routines.

+### tabToTOML storage

+Unlink JSON, the TOML spec does already know about DateTime elements.
+Here's an implementation without tomllib.
+Note that tomllib is part of the Python standard library since 3.11.

+### Extended format()

+The "formats" argument to each tabToFunction allows to provide string.format() specifications in the style of "{:2d}".

+There is an extension that can handle "{:h}" representing a float with the fraction given in quarters.
+So you have "1/4" ane "1/2" and "3/4" with their latin-1 (extended-ascii) 0x00Bx unicode code points.
+The full strHours (.00) is encoded with "h".
+If you use the formatter "{:H}" then the full number is encoded with ".".
+Addtionally, there is a formatter with "{:M}" scaling the number by Mibi down and then using strHours with "." full encoding.